CallyyllaC/Noctaxis/docs/architecture.md

 ## Data and dependency flow

-The UI edits one immutable `PlanningSession` containing the committed observer, UTC instant, timezone, primary target, visible target list, and lens. `PlanningService` resolves the enabled catalogue targets and coordinates three cancellable operations: daily astral path, terrain profile, weather, and Sun/Moon context.
+The UI edits one immutable `PlanningSession` containing the committed observer, UTC instant, timezone, primary target, visible target list, and lens.
+`PlanningService` resolves the enabled catalogue targets and coordinates the daily astral paths, observer-scoped environmental snapshot, weather, and Sun/Moon context.
 It returns one immutable `PlanningSnapshot` consumed by the map, inspector, chart, and exporters.

 Map and date/time interaction use explicit preview state.
 The planning pin is a cached Avalonia overlay projected from its committed WGS84 coordinate.
 Panning